seacode/gmacs/docs/bbrkc/bbrkc.md

 Crab stocks of Alaska are managed by the North Pacific Fisheries Management Council ([NPFMC](http://npfmc.org)).
 Some stocks are assessed with integrated size-structured assessment models of the form described in @punt_review_2013.
-Currenlty, each stock is assessed using a stock-specific assessment model (e.g. @zheng_bristol_2014).
+Currently, each stock is assessed using a stock-specific assessment model (e.g. @zheng_bristol_2014).
 The Gmacs project aims to provide software that will allow each stock to be assessed independently but using a single modeling framework.